slowernews/wisdom-tldr/README.md

 ===
 ###On managing luck

 Luck / random is a pattern.
-The pendulum will swing back your way eventually.
+Don't worry, the pendulum will swing back your way eventually.

 > *'«Random» usually means that you haven’t looked long enough to see a pattern emerge.'*